lily-chen1/DabClicker/README.md

 # DabClicker
 This is a fun web game I made.
-It's like cookie cliker but with dabs. http://dabclicker.ml/
+It's like cookie clicker but with dabs. http://dabclicker.ml/